Permanent Residency (Normal-track option)

 - Title deed or contract of sale/rent (submitted to the Department of Lands and Surveys) for a property purchased/rented in Cyprus.

-- Clean criminal record certificate issued by the Authorities of their country of origin.
+- Clean criminal record certificate issued by the authorities of your country of origin.

 - Statement confirming that you will not be working as an employee in Cyprus.